 - Position B says instead we have to gather together, away from goyish oppression, and set up our own system to protect and promote our interests.

-A is obviously a Leftist project, B is at the very least a rejection of basic Leftist aspirations – equality, fraternity, and liberty, as it rejects the notion that Jewish can or should make common cause with their non-Jewish compatriots to attain equality.
+A is obviously a Leftist project, B is at the very least a rejection of basic Leftist aspirations – equality, fraternity, and liberty, as it rejects the notion that Jewish people can or should make common cause with their non-Jewish compatriots to attain equality.

 Furthermore, Position A (Jewish Leftism) rejects the nation state, identifying it as a site of our own oppression and the oppression of others.